 Before & After Photos

 There are several kinds of Restylane available on the market and each addresses a different issue.
 For some patients, the tiny wrinkles around the eyes and mouth are of most concern.
 For others, deep facial wrinkles, folds and indentations are a concern.
 In either case, there is a restylane that can correct and smooth the areas in question.
 Dr Rotemberg can help patients to decipher which form of Restylane filler will best correct or define their desired treatment area.

 This form of Restylane is specifically meant to correct fine lines and wrinkles.
 Its particles are the smallest size of all the fillers and can fill even tiny wrinkles.
 It is most commonly used around the mouth and eyes using a needle for injection.
 It is injected just below the surface of the skin and makes skin appear more youthful almost immediately.

 This Restylane is designed for adding volume to areas of the face such as the cheekbones and chin.
 These areas are the most common to experience loss of volume with age and can cause a tired, droopy look.
-Sub Q is in a gel form and gives the patient a predictable result, making it near impossible to over-correct treatment areas.
-For creating symmetry, enhancing features of the face, or maintaining cheekbone height and profile sharpness, Restylane SubQ is ideal.
-It is injected deeper into the skin than Restylane Touch and is also smoothed via massage with patients returning to normal activity immediately following.
+Defyne and Refyne are in a gel form and give the patient a predictable result, making it near impossible to over-correct treatment areas.
+For creating symmetry, enhancing features of the face, or maintaining cheekbone height and profile sharpness, Restylane Defyne and Refyne are ideal.
+They are injected deeper into the skin than Restylane and are also smoothed via massage with patients returning to normal activity immediately following.